MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

     ![Screenshot that shows naming and running the activity.](./media/contoso-migration-postgresql-to-azure/azure_migration_service_summary.png)
     _Figure 10: Naming and running the activity._

 1. Monitor the migration.
-You might need to retry it if anything fails.
+Retry it if anything fails.
 An example is if foreign key references were missing.
-1. After `Full load completed` matches your table count, select **Start Cutover**.
+1. After `Full load completed` matches the table count, select **Start Cutover**.

     ![Screenshot that shows monitoring the migration to start the cutover.](./media/contoso-migration-postgresql-to-azure/azure_migration_service_complete.png)
     _Figure 11: Monitoring the migration to start the cutover._